Free Things to Do in New York City – 20 Amazing Activities

 In addition to sampling brews, you’ll glean first-hand knowledge of their brewing science, beer history, and more.

-Daydreaming about your own magical movie moment?
+Walk Across Brooklyn Bridge: Daydreaming about your own magical movie moment?
 Score some incredible selfies and East River views when you make the pilgrimage across the Brooklyn Bridge.
 Originally completed in 1883, the Brooklyn Bridge was the first bridge to connect Manhattan and Brooklyn across the East River.

-Related Post: New York City at Night: 42 Top Things to Do After Dark
+Related Post: New York City at Night – 42 Top Things to Do After Dark

-Built in 1803, New York City Hall is a towering testament to both the French Renaissance and Georgian style architecture.
+City Hall: Built in 1803, New York City Hall is a towering testament to both the French Renaissance and Georgian style architecture.
 Often declared as one of the most beautiful 19th-century public buildings in the United States.

 This landmark has been the seat of the New York City government since 1812.
 Hightail it downtown to discover the intricacies of the rotunda, the city council chamber, and the Governor’s Room.
 Free tours must be set up in advance and are offered every week.